Inuyasha the Movie: The Castle Beyond the Looking Glass

-Inuyasha the Movie: The Castle Beyond the Looking Glass is a 2002 Japanese animated fantasy adventure film based on Inuyasha manga series written and illustrated by Rumiko Takahashi.
+Inuyasha the Movie: The Castle Beyond the Looking Glass is a 2002 Japanese animated fantasy adventure film based on the Inuyasha manga series written and illustrated by Rumiko Takahashi.
 The film is directed by Toshiya Shinohara, written by Katsuyuki Sumisawa, and produced by Sunrise.
-The film was released in Japan on December 21, 2002.
+It was released in Japan on December 21, 2002.

-In the film, Inuyasha and his friends seemingly kill Naraku for good and return to their normal lives, only to encounter a new enemy named Kaguya, a character based on the literary classic The Tale of the Bamboo Cutter.
+In the film, Inuyasha and his friends seemingly kill Naraku, and return to their normal lives.
+However, they encounter a new enemy named Kaguya, a character based on the literary classic The Tale of the Bamboo Cutter.

-The film marks the second film for the Inuyasha series, following Affection Touching Across Time (2001) and followed up by Swords of an Honorable Ruler (2003).
+The Castle Beyond the Looking Glass is the second film of the Inuyasha series, following Affection Touching Across Time and followed up by Swords of an Honorable Ruler.

 Plot

 Half-demon Inuyasha, schoolgirl Kagome, monk Miroku, demon slayer Sango, and fox demon Shippo battle and defeat their archenemy Naraku.
 As a result, Miroku's Wind Tunnel that Naraku cursed his family with disappears from his hand, while elsewhere, Sango's brother Kohaku is freed from Naraku's grasp as a human puppet.
-With Naraku apparently defeated, Inuyasha, Kagome, and Shippo part ways with Miroku and Sango to continue searching for the shards of the Shikon Jewel.
+With Naraku apparently defeated, Inuyasha, Kagome and Shippo part ways with Miroku and Sango, while searching for the shards of the Shikon Jewel.
 Miroku returns to his master, Mushin, and Sango returns to her village and finds the amnesiac Kohaku there.
 Mushin presents Miroku with a task that is to be given to the surviving descendant of his family who defeats Naraku: to destroy a yōkai who threatens to cast the world into eternal night.

 Kagura and Kanna, two of Naraku's incarnations, come across a mirror in a hidden shrine and awaken a maiden who declares herself to be Kaguya, Princess of the Heavens.
 In exchange for freeing her, Kaguya promises to give Kagura her true heart's desire; freedom.
 Kagura and Kanna set out to recover five items that will free Kaguya from her mirror completely.

 Inuyasha travels to the modern era looking for Kagome, alongside her brother Sota.
-In town, Kagome angrily hides Inuyasha from the public in a photo booth which Sota jokingly puts coins into, taking photos of the two as they are arguing.
-Back in the Feudal era, Kagome takes their faces from one of the photos and places them in a heart-shaped necklace locket that she offers to Inuaysha, who seemingly rejects it.
-Later, they run into Kagura, Kanna, and Kaguya, the former of which rips off a sleeve of Inuyasha's Robe of the Fire-Rat as it is one of the five items.
+In town, Kagome angrily hides Inuyasha from the public in a photo booth, which Sota jokingly puts coins into, taking photos of the two as they are arguing.
+Back in the Feudal era, Kagome takes their faces from one of the photos and places them in a heart-shaped necklace locket that she offers to Inuyasha, who seemingly rejects it.
+Later, they run into Kagura, Kanna and Kaguya, the former of which rips off a sleeve of Inuyasha's Robe of the Fire-Rat as it is one of the five items.
 Kagome forces the demons to flee after the battle, with Kaguya noticing the strange aura surrounding her that does not match the time of the Feudal era.
 Afterwards, Inuyasha, Kagome and Shippo meet Akitoki Hōjō, the ancestor of Kagome's classmate Hōjō, who plans to dispose a celestial robe into Mount Fuji.